Our contract with you

 Effects of cancellation

-We will not start work during the cancellation period unless you expressly request us to.
+We will not start work during the cooling-off period unless you ask us to.

-In most cases, if you ask us to start work during the cancellation period, you will not lose your right to cancel.
-If you subsequently cancel during the cancellation period we can charge you for the work we have done on a pro-rata basis.
-This will be an amount which is in proportion to what has been performed, until you told us you wished to cancel, in comparison with the full coverage of the contract.
+In most cases, if you ask us to do any work during the cooling-off period, you will not lose your right to cancel.
+If you go on to cancel the contract during the cooling-off period, we can charge you for the work we have done.
+This charge will be a proportion of the full cost of the work, as set out in the contract.

-We normally store client files (except any of your papers you ask to be returned to you) for six years after we send you our final bill.
-Unless you instruct us to the contrary, we may destroy paper documents and scan them onto our system to be stored electronically.
-We store the file on the understanding that we may destroy it after six years.
-We will not destroy original documents such as wills, deeds and other securities which we have agreed to hold in safe custody but we may, on reasonable notice, send them to you for safekeeping.
+We normally store your file (except any of your papers you ask us to return) for six years after we send you our final bill, after which time we may destroy it.
+Unless you tell us otherwise, we may scan paper documents onto our system to be stored electronically and then destroy the paper copies.
+However, we will not destroy original documents such as wills, deeds and other securities which we have agreed to hold in safe custody, but we may return them to you, after giving you reasonable notice.

-- time spent retrieving the file and producing it to you;
+- time spent retrieving the file and providing it to you;

-We will provide you with an electronic copy of the file unless it is inappropriate to do so.
+We will provide an electronic copy of the file unless it is not appropriate to do so.